KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 | ..  image:: resources/pictures/sIBL_GUI_RawEditingUtilities.jpg     |
 +---------------------------------------------------------------------+

-The *Raw Editing Utilities* component provides text editing capability to **sIBL_GUI**, adding text edition at various entry points in **sIBL_GUI** Ui.
-The text edition is done either by the *Script Editor* component or an user defined text editor.
+The *Raw Editing Utilities* Component provides text editing capability to **sIBL_GUI**, adding text edition at various entry points in **sIBL_GUI** Ui.
+The text edition is done either by the *Script Editor* Component or an user defined text editor.

 Interactions: